dart-lang/site-www/src/content/tools/pub/pubspec.md

 are relevant.
 Tagging with existing topics helps users discover your package.

 :::note
-Pub.dev will merge different spellings of a topic into a canonical topic to avoid duplication and improve discovery by topic.
+Pub.dev merges different spellings of a topic into a canonical topic to avoid duplication and improve discovery by topic.

-You can contribute to the list of canonical topics and their aliases, by opening a pull request editing the [`topics.yaml` file][] on GitHub.
+You can contribute to the list of canonical topics and their aliases by opening a pull request that edits the [`topics.yaml` file][] on GitHub.
 :::

 [`topics.yaml` file]: {{site.repo.dart.org}}/pub-dev/blob/master/doc/topics.yaml